Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

     the corresponding logic expression
     can be specified as a tuple corresponding to the Abstract Syntax Tree (AST) of the desired expression,
-    where each literal's absolute value indicates a corresponding variable, and a negative sign would indicate the negation of the corresponding variable.
+    where each literal's absolute value indicates a variable, and a negative sign indicates the negation of the corresponding variable.
     The logic operations represented by the inner and outer lists depend on the particular type (CNF, DNF, or ESOP) of objects being created.
     For example, below is the AST for a simple CNF expression: